MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ---
 title: "Using analytics to improve your virtual agent"
-description: "Learn how to use analytics to improve your AI for Customer Service virtual agent."
+description: "Learn how to use analytics to improve your Dynamics 365 Customer Service virtual agent."
 keywords: ""
 ms.date: 1/14/2019
 ms.service:
   - "dynamics-365-ai"
 ms.topic: article